alloy-rs/book/src/highlights/the-transaction-lifecycle.md

     let rpc_url = "https://eth.merkle.io".parse()?;
 ```

 Next let's define a `signer` for Alice.
 By default `Anvil` defines a mnemonic phrase: `"test test test test test test test test test test test junk"`.
 Make sure to not use this mnemonic phrase outside of testing environments.
+We register the signer in an [`EthereumWallet`](https://alloy-rs.github.io/alloy/alloy_network/struct.EthereumWallet.html) to be used in the `Provider` to sign our future transaction.

 Derive the first key of the mnemonic phrase for `Alice`: